gdamaskos/flask_with_ajax_and_matrix_visualization/README.md

     http://localhost:5000

-# Further steps for deployment
+# Further options for deployment

 If needed, configure a reverse proxy. `config/apache.conf` is an example for apache.